 Monitoring the team progress while working from home may be challenging, but it’s not impossible.
 Here are some incredible tips you can use to effectively monitor the performance of your teams as the project unfolds.

 1. Make Use of Remote Project Management Tools

-One of the most effective ways of managing a team while working from your home office is ensuring that you have the right project management tools and software to run the daily business.
+One of the most effective ways of managing a team via home-office projectmanagement is ensuring that you have the right project management tools and software to run the daily business.
 These tools must include a video conferencing tool to make sure that you catch up with your team.
 It will also act as a central place for you and your team members to communicate and reconcile your individual progress.

 Additionally, you should also incorporate an online project management software.
 It will come in handy in helping you track the team’s milestones and the set deadlines, automate and streamline your business processes, assign and re-assign tasks to different team members, providing an open communication channel among team members and ensuring that your team has access to any information they might need.